-- Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
-Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately.
+- That all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
+Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with.

-Our school maintains an attitude of 'it could happen here' at all times.
+- Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - We also recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately. - Our school maintains an attitude of 'it could happen here' at all times.